GLOBAL MARKETS-Stocks slide, dollar gains ahead of Fed minutes

 NEW YORK, Aug 21 (Reuters) - Global equity markets slid for a fifth day on Wednesday and the dollar strengthened ahead of a report from the latest Federal Reserve policy-setting meeting that is expected to hint, at the least, of a pullback of economic stimulus in September.

-Most U.S., European and emerging market stocks fell, as did U.S. Treasury and German bond prices, amid caution ahead of the release of the Fed’s minutes from its July 30-31 meeting at 2 p.m.
+Most U.S., European and emerging market stocks fell, as did U.S. Treasury and German bonds prices, amid caution ahead of the release of the Fed’s minutes from its July 30-31 meeting at 2 p.m.
 EDT (1800 GMT).
+The Nasdaq countered the trend, rising slightly.

 The dollar edged higher from a six-month low against the euro and gained versus the yen as traders bet the minutes will reinforce expectations of a pullback in the Fed’s bond-buying program aimed at spurring growth by keeping interest rates low.